pekofsky/pekofsky/README.md

 # Samuel Pekofsky

-## This is my README, which I am making to get access to github education.
+## This is my README, which I have made to get access to github education.

 <!--
 **pekofsky/pekofsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.